Individuals may be considered for a 1 time use of brexanolone per pregnancy if they meet all of the following criteria:

 Individual does NOT have any FDA labeled contraindications to the requested agent and is intended to be used consistently with the FDA approved label (see policy guidelines).

-The prescriber is a specialist in the area of the patient’s diagnosis (e.g. psychiatrist) or the prescriber has consulted with a specialist in the area of the patient’s diagnosis.
+The prescriber is a specialist in the area of the individual’s diagnosis (e.g. psychiatrist) or the prescriber has consulted with a specialist in the area of the individual’s diagnosis.

 Brexanolone is considered investigational when the above criteria are not met.